segmentio/ecs-logs/README.md

 ```shell
 ... | jq '. | {group: "<group>", stream: "<stream>", event: .}' | ecs-logs -src stdin -dst ...
 ```
-*Note that it requires your service to output JSON formatted logs with with structure that ecs-logs recognize.*
+*Note that it requires your service to output JSON formatted logs with a structure that ecs-logs recognize.*